How is Zeffy free?

 Stats will be your best friend.
 For example, on average, nonprofits that invest in digital advertising raise $1 for every $0.12 invested.

-People like numbers and concrete returns on their new investments.
+People like numbers and concrete returns on their investments.

 Be transparent about your overhead investments

 Finding the correct overhead ratio for your nonprofit will mean a lot of trial and error.
-And, like any good business model out there, maintaining low overhead with a strong sense of how general costs lead to nonprofit effectiveness is how you'll learn more as you go.
+And, like any good business model, maintaining low overhead with a strong sense of how general costs lead to nonprofit effectiveness is how you'll learn more as you go.

 We know the nonprofit overhead myth presents outdated and unfair criteria.
 At the same time, people are increasingly interested in accomplishments and want to understand why you invest their hard-earned money the way you do.